QUESTION: Our association was not originally set up as a corporation. Is there any reason for us to incorporate?

 Incorporating an Association.
 An unincorporated association can change its legal status and become incorporated.
-(Civ.
-Code §7121.)
+(Corp.
+Code § 7121.)

 Suspended Corporations.
 Maintaining an association's corporate status is important.
 (See reasons for suspension.)
 To check your association's status, see the Secretary of State's website.

 ASSISTANCE: If your association wants to incorporate, contact us for assistance.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.